pvdabeel/prolog/Documentation/Handbook/03-doc-configuration.md

 `world(Atom):register` and `world(Atom):unregister` proof literals to
 add/remove packages during `--merge` operations.

-After you change world membership or sync new tree data, rely on the same **sync workflow** described above: a standalone **`--sync`** refreshes `Knowledge/kb.qlf` (and the profile cache) so resolution sees an up-to-date union of tree, VDB, and world-related facts.
+After you change world membership or sync new tree data, rely on the same **sync workflow** described above: a standalone **`--sync`** refreshes `Knowledge/kb.qlf` and the profile cache (and invalidates the preference cache) so resolution sees an up-to-date union of tree, VDB, and world-related facts.

 ## Further reading